chasweley/Lab-1-Advanced-full-stack-development/README.md

 }
 ```

-**Response:**
+**Response body:**
 200 OK Booking created successfully.
-400 An error occured while trying to create booking. {ex.Message}
-500 User was not found.
-500 Table was not found.
+OR 400 An error occured while trying to create booking. {ex.Message} OR 500 User was not found.
+OR 500 Table was not found.

 ```
 POST /api/Booking/Update